(Photo courtesy of Andy Morrison)

 In 2015, due to closure of my local film lab as well as ongoing back problems due to carrying a lot of weight, I decided to look into a digital system when Canon announced the 50 MP 5DSR.
 After much testing with this camera, I was impressed with results that far surpassed previously-available digital SLR bodies, and decided to make the change.
 I've outfitted the camera with a full range of lenses, including many super high-quality Zeiss models.
 I've found that my photographic vision has encompassed many new techniques since the addition of digital format, most of which were not possible with large film formats.

 Finally, I've also indulged a long-standing fascination with infrared photography since I've moved to digital.
-With a Sony A7R converted to 830nm IR, I can capture high resolution black-and-white images in a way never possible in the past.
+With a Sony A7R converted to 850nm IR, I can capture high resolution black-and-white images in a way never possible in the past.
 You'll see a dedicated area for infrared among my other photo galleries here.

 I offer high-quality fine prints that are held in many private and corporate collections.
-I also offer a custom drum scanning service and instructional workshops for other photographers; more information on these topics can be found on the relevant pages.
+I also offer a custom drum scanning service and instructional sessions for other photographers; more information on these topics can be found on the relevant pages.
 All images are also available for use under licensing.

 CUSTOM PHOTOSHOP WORK and PRINTING SERVICES- I offer custom Photoshop and Printing services to optimize your images to your specifications - click link for full details!